-Our 2020 environmental goals, established with a 2013 baseline, are to reduce our like-for-like energy and water use intensity by 15%.
+Our 2021 Science Based Targets, established with a 2017 baseline, are to reduce our scope 1&2 emissions intensity by 53% and scope 3 emissions intensity by 47%.
+Our other environmental goals include a 20% reduction in waste and we are currently in the process of renewing our water goal.
 In 2016 we launched a new “Building Certified” policy requiring all new mid- and high-rise developments to pursue a 3rd party environmental certification (e.g., LEED, EnergyStar).
+We have also developed a Green Bond Framework.
 To learn more about how we approach environmental responsibility, view our Environmental Management System (EMS).

 Beginning in 2016, we have also had our energy, emissions, water and waste data as well as the data collection processes and procedures independently verified by Lloyd's Register Quality Assurance (LRQA).
 LRQA, a part of Lloyd’s Register Group Limited, is a leading provider of independent assessment services including certification, validation, verification and training across a broad spectrum of standards and schemes, with recognition from over 50 accreditation bodies around the world.

-As of 2020, we have a total of 50 certifications across all our apartment communities: 37 LEED, 10 Energy Star, one Fitwel certified, one NAHB Green, one NGBS and one NJ Energy Efficient Home./p>
+At the end of 2020, we have a total of 60 certifications across all our apartment communities: 42 LEED, 9 Energy Star, one Fitwel certified, one NAHB Green, two NGBS and one NJ Energy Efficient Home.

 ENERGY STAR CERTIFIED COMMUNITIESAVA Ballard

 AVA Fort Greene